Trump administration takes another swipe at 'Obamacare'

 The administration "has asked the court to reconsider its ruling, and hopes for a prompt resolution that allows (the government) to prevent more adverse impacts on Americans who receive their insurance in the individual and small group markets," she said.

-More than 10 million people buy individual health insurance plans through HealthCare.gov and state insurance marketplaces.
-The vast majority of those customers receives taxpayer subsidies under the Obama-era health law and would be shielded from premium increases next year.
+More than 10 million people currently buy individual health insurance plans through HealthCare.gov and state insurance marketplaces.
+The vast majority of those customers receive taxpayer subsidies under the Obama-era health law and would be shielded from premium increases next year.

 The latest "Obamacare" flare-up does not affect most people with employer coverage.